efabb95/terraform-beginner-bootcamp-2023/README.md

 ### Refactoring into Bash Scripts

-While fixing the Terraform CLI gpg deprecation issues we notice that bash scripts steps were a considerable amount more code.
-So we decided to create a bash script to install the Terraform CLI.
+To reduce code in .gitpod.yml we decided to create a bash script to install the Terraform CLI.

 This bash script is located here: ([./bin/install_terraform_cli](./bin/install_terraform_cli))